-Method for Calculating Interest.
-Interest on each mortgage loan in the pool is calculated under the actual/360 method.
-The amount of each monthly payment allocated to interest is based on the actual number of calendar days during the month for the actual/360 method rather than on 30 days in a month for the 30/360 method.
+The total monthly principal and interest payment for a mortgage loan that uses the 30/360 method and for a mortgage loan that uses the actual/360 method is calculated in the same way.
+The difference between the two methods is that the amount of each monthly payment allocated to interest is based on 30 days in a month for the 30/360 method and on the actual number of calendar days during the month for the actual/360 method.
 In a 31-day month, more of the monthly payment amount is allocated toward interest using the actual/360 method than would be allocated toward interest using the 30/360 method.
-Because there are actually 365 or 366 days in a year, a mortgage loan using the actual/360 method generates more interest than a mortgage loan with the same interest rate using the 30/360 method.
+Because there are actually 365 or 366 days in a year, a mortgage loan using the actual/360 method amortizes more slowly and generates more interest than a mortgage loan with the same interest rate using the 30/360 method.
 As a result, a balloon mortgage loan accruing interest on the actual/360 basis is likely to have a larger balloon payment on the stated maturity date of the loan than would a balloon mortgage loan accruing interest at the same interest rate on the 30/360 basis.
 See "DESCRIPTION OF THE CERTIFICATES-Distributions on Certificates-Interest Distributions" for additional information.

 Mortgage Loan Interest Rate Change Dates.
-During the period before the first interest rate change, the initial interest rate on a mortgage loan may not bear a direct relation to the index value at the time of origination.
-The interest rate on each mortgage loan is subject to change at the end of the initial period and on the first day of the first or third calendar month thereafter (each, a "rate change date").
-The first scheduled rate change date on each mortgage loan is disclosed on Annex A. The next scheduled rate change date, which is disclosed on Annex A, is the first rate change date following the issue date of the certificates.
+During the fixed-rate period, the mortgage loan will bear interest at a fixed-rate.
+The interest rate on each mortgage loan is subject to change on the first day of the adjustable-rate period and on the first day of the sixth calendar month thereafter (each, a "rate change date").
+The first scheduled rate change date on each mortgage loan is disclosed on Annex A. The next scheduled rate change date, which is also disclosed on Annex A, is the first rate change date following the issue date of the certificates.
 For newly originated mortgage loans, the first scheduled rate change date and the next scheduled rate change date may be identical.

 Calculation of Mortgage Loan Interest Rate.
-We will adjust the interest rate on each mortgage loan on each rate change date to equal
+We will adjust the interest rate on each mortgage loan on each rate change date during the adjustable-rate period, subject to the interest rate limits described in "-Mortgage Loan Interest Rate Limits," to equal

-- (i) the latest index value available as of a specified date that precedes the related rate change date by the lookback period of one business day as disclosed on Annex A, plus - (ii) a specified percentage amount (the "mortgage margin") that was set when the loan was originated and disclosed on Annex A.
+- (i) the latest index value available as of a specified date that precedes the related rate change date by the lookback period as disclosed on Annex A, plus - (ii) a specified percentage amount (the "mortgage margin") that was set when the loan was originated and disclosed as on Annex A.